 (1) The potential 2022 performance-based annual incentive awards that could have been earned for 2022 are subject to (a) the limitations set forth in the Omnibus Plan, including the cash and stock grant limits and continued employment through the end of the performance period, (b) the Compensation Committee's ability to reduce awards in its discretion and (c) the Compensation Committee's discretion to pay a portion of the awards in shares of Common Stock.
-Actual awards were based upon achievement of the following 2022 performance criteria: (i) achievement of a 2022 Encore Boston Harbor Adjusted Property EBITDAR goal; (iii) achievement of a 2022 Wynn Las Vegas Adjusted Property EBITDAR goal; (iii) achievement of Wynn Las Vegas GGR market share goal; (iv) achievement of Forbes Five-Star at Wynn Las Vegas; (vi) successful concession renewal in Macau; and (vii) advancement of Design & Development of the Wynn UAE project.
+Actual awards were based upon achievement of the following 2022 performance criteria: (i) achievement of a 2022 Encore Boston Harbor Adjusted Property EBITDAR goal; (ii) achievement of a 2022 Wynn Las Vegas Adjusted Property EBITDAR goal; (ii) achievement of Wynn Las Vegas GGR market share goal; (iv) achievement of Macau operations GGR market share goal; (v) achievement of Forbes Five-Star at Wynn Las Vegas; (vi) successful concession renewal in Macau; and (vii) advancement of Design & Development of the Wynn UAE project.
 Please refer to "Compensation Discussion and Analysis-How We Designed Incentives for 2022" for a description of each of the goals and achievement of performance against those goals.